lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 Over the years I've found myself with a weird amount of knowledge about how types and ABIs in Rust work, and I wanted to write it all down in one place so that... it's written down in one place.
 Much of this information can or should be found in the [Rust Language Reference][reference] and the [Rustonomicon][nomicon].

-Special thanks to ubsan (the person, not the tool) for doing tons of fact-checking on this one!
+Special thanks to Nicole Mazzuca for doing tons of fact-checking on this one!